 In a separate bowl mix the gelatin with hot water as per the sachet instructions.

-Combine all the ingredients together and store in ice cube trays in the freezer.
+Combine all the ingredients together and store them in ice cube trays in the freezer.

 4. High Protein Fish Food